-Reviewing this whole idea now that it’s written, I realize it could be summarized as: “Read Qurʿān!”
-So instead of staying here, go read some Qurʿān with and think on it deeply—that’d be better for both you and me.
+The point of this entire article could be summarized as: “Read the Qurʿān!”
+So instead of staying here, go read some Qurʿān and think on it deeply—that’d be better for both you and me.
+I highly recommend this translation!
 Bye-bye 👋.

 The Importance of Stories